Ontario Highway 7: Western segment

 Highway 7 exits Kitchener after crossing the Grand River, where it enters farmland again for the brief 10 km journey to Guelph along Victoria Street and Woodlawn Road.
 Midway between the two cities, the route enters Wellington County.
 Within Guelph, it meets Highway 6 at the northern end of the Hanlon Expressway.
 The two routes travel southeast along the expressway to Wellington County Road 124 (Wellington Street, former Highway 24), where Highway 7 branches northeast into downtown Guelph.
 It exits the city along York Road after crossing the Speed River, travelling parallel to and south of the Goderich–Exeter Railway.
-At Rockwood, the highway enters Halton Region and begins to zig-zag through several communities in Halton Hills.
+At Rockwood, the highway enters Halton Region (and officially the Greater Toronto Area) and begins to zig-zag through several communities in Halton Hills.
 These include Acton, where the route intersects former Highway 25, and Georgetown.
 Just east of Norval, the western section of Highway 7 ends at the Halton–Peel boundary.
-The road continues into Brampton as Peel Regional Road 107 (Bovaird Drive).
-The former highway then followed Highway 410 south, where it continued east along Queen Street (also Peel Road 107).

-The western segment was separated from the rest of Highway 7 on June 7, 1997, when the section from Brampton to Markham was downloaded due to the opening of Highway 407.
-Part of that segment through Vaughan and Richmond Hill was relocated on a new alignment (as a 6 lane at-grade expressway) in 1987 in order to make way for the future toll route (where the two highways were forced to share a narrow corridor due to development) and to eliminate a jog along Bathurst Street; which also resulted in a section from west of Dufferin Street becoming a westerly extension of Centre Street.
-Sections of the original road still remain between Bathurst Street and Bayview Avenue, but have been renamed as Langstaff Road.
-Highway 7 through York Region, despite being a suburban arterial and no longer a provincial highway, is still officially named "Highway 7", but otherwise has no street name, and received the number York Regional Road 7, displacing Islington Avenue which was redesignated as Regional Road 17.
-Parts of the Markham portion were once called Wellington Street as well as sideroad allowance (before 1925 when Highway 7 reached the area), stub of the old road exists today west of Markham Road that was a result of re-alignment of Highway 7.
-The Toronto Star ran a series of articles in 2013 depicting the urbanization of the former route.
-Among the issues was a proposed name change to "Avenue 7".